leerob/react2025/docs/pages/testing.en.md

 ### Puppeteer Recorder

 You can use the [Puppeteer Recorder](https://github.com/checkly/puppeteer-recorder) to record your browser interactions and automatically generate a Puppeteer script.
-This sounds create in theory, but doesn't work well with CSS-in-JS, because it has auto-generated class names that change.
+This sounds great in theory, but doesn't work well with CSS-in-JS, because it has auto-generated class names that change.

 ## Dashboard